 Indeed we do!
 Nearly every fixture and fitting you see in the centre is reused.
 Our cash register, computers, phones, fax, photocopier, printer, fridge, microwave, kettle, staff amenities, filing, shelving, display cabinets, tools and equipment, etc have all been rescued from a trip to the tip.
 We use our rain water tank for washing up and we recycle whatever we are able to.
 For example our scrap metal goes to a recycler.
 There are plans to reduce our carbon emissions even further by recycling and composting more of our waste.

 Of course!
 While all patrons are welcome to browse and buy second hand goods and Bower manufactured items, only Members may vote on changes to the constitution, elect the Board of Directors and steer the direction of the enterprise.
-Members also have access to our ‘Rent-a-bench’ workshop space in Redfern and are also entitled to become one of our consignors who are invited to sell restored goods in The Bower’s shopfronts.
+Members also have access to our ‘Rent-a-bench’ workshop space in Redfern and can also become one of our consignors who are invited to sell restored goods in The Bower’s shopfronts.
 Find out about becoming a Bower Member now.

 Yes, we deliver to a wide range of suburbs, divided into zones.
 Contact us to find out which zone your suburb is in.